wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.3.2 =
+* moved templates and image uploads defaults out of the plugin directory
+* updated instructions for using singe-record templates

 = 1.3.1 =
-* fixed error in make_link method cusing broken links in installations not using rewrites
+* fixed error in make_link method causing broken links in installations not using rewrites
 * added Italian translation by Mario of trevisoeasy.it
 * removed 'internal' from list of possible field group assignments
 * added 'like' operator to list filter